Reasons for hope: the drugs, tests and tactics that may conquer coronavirus

 CONVALESCENT PLASMA

-CAVEATS: Immediately available and already in limited use, but supply of plasma from recovered patients may not be sufficient to meet all needs.
+CAVEATS: The supply of plasma from recovered patients may not be sufficient to meet all needs.
 Further studies of recovered patients must also determine if everyone produces a full immune response to the infection, including “neutralizing antibodies,” at sufficiently high levels to become donors.

 EARLY RESULTS: 0-3 months